Cleveland: Colleges and universities

 Cleveland is home to a number of colleges and universities.
 Most prominent among them is Case Western Reserve University (CWRU), a widely recognized research and teaching institution based in University Circle with several major graduate programs.

 University Circle also contains the Cleveland Institute of Art and the Cleveland Institute of Music.
 Downtown Cleveland is home to Cleveland State University, a public research university with eight constituent colleges, and the metropolitan campus of Cuyahoga Community College.
 Ohio Technical College is also based in Cleveland.
 Cleveland's suburban universities and colleges include Baldwin Wallace University in Berea, John Carroll University in University Heights, and Ursuline College in Pepper Pike.

 Public library system

-Established in 1869, the Cleveland Public Library is one of the largest public libraries in the nation with a collection of over 13 million materials in 2023.
+Established in 1869, the Cleveland Public Library is one of the largest public libraries in the nation with a collection of over 11 million physical materials in 2025.
 It holds the Northeast Ohio Broadcast Archives, and the John G. White Special Collection, with the largest chess library in the world and a rare collection of folklore and books on the Middle East and Eurasia.
 The library's main building was designed by Walker and Weeks and dedicated in 1925, under head librarian Linda Eastman, the first woman to lead a major library system in the U.S. Between 1904 and 1920, 15 libraries built with funds from Andrew Carnegie were opened in the city.
 Known as the "People's University", the library presently maintains 27 branches.
 It serves as the headquarters for the CLEVNET library consortium, which includes 47 public library systems in Northeast Ohio.